TheShiShiLion/BackdoorsAndBreaches/README.md

 # Backdoors & Breaches
-Open-Source PowerShell module to allow online play of Backdoors & Breaches card game devised by Black Hills Information Security (BHIS).
+Open-Source PowerShell module to allow online play of Backdoors & Breaches card game devised by <a href="https://www.blackhillsinfosec.com" target="_blank">Black Hills Information Security (BHIS)</a>.
 Dealing cards, players role assignment and turns, injects, procedures played, dice rolls and incident card reveals are tracked and displayed on dashboards.
 Participants get to fully concentrate on the incident response gameplay and this also takes some pressure off the Incident Master.
 Realistic scenarios are generated based upon cards dealt.
 Security incident response team members use their knowledge of controls, processes and procedures in each tabletop exercise.
-The direct benefit is for players to identify any assumptions, biases or gaps in controls feeding into future security incident preparation.
+The direct benefit is for players to identify priorities, assumptions, biases or gaps in controls feeding into security incident preparation.

 ## Project Goals
 To create an Open-Source PowerShell module to allow remote working teams to play Backdoors & Breaches together online and hopefully raise some money for <a href="https://www.idonate.ie/BackdoorsAndBreaches" target="_blank">charity</a> in the process.
 The project should allow a team play Backdoors and Breaches with minimal effort, additional infrastructure or investment in time.
 Coordination and discussion takes place via separate medium such as Microsoft Teams, Webex or similar online meeting facility.
 Dashboards are available for both the Players and the Incident Master.
 These are periodically updated based upon the how the gameplay progresses with incident cards being revealed when the Incident Master decides.
 There is already a backlog of features in consideration and periodic updates and enhancements are planned.
 Follow @TheShiShiLion on Twitter to keep updated on new releases.